newfakeuser/maplesyrup/README.md

 - To learn about a specific term, open the corresponding file in lib.
 For example, a `path` is defined in *./lib/path.js*

-- Next step for this project would be to create automated unit tests.
+- Next step for this project is to create automated unit tests.